-Switzerland’s good, close and dynamic relations with India are reflected in a large number of agreements and treaties and also in frequent, high-ranking diplomatic visits.
-Economic and scientific cooperation are becoming more important.
+Switzerland’s close and dynamic relations with India are reflected in a large number of agreements and treaties and also in frequent, high-ranking diplomatic visits.
+The multi-faceted partnership between Switzerland and India encompasses cooperation in several areas including economy, science, education and culture.

 India is a priority country for Swiss foreign economic policy.
 It is Switzerland’s third largest trading partner in Asia, and its first in South Asia.
 The Indian market represents a great potential for the Swiss economy, particularly because of its considerable growth.